-When driving on New York highways, you may have to learn the rules of the road, where to find affordable parking and the major links to Manhattan or the other boroughs.
+When driving on New York highways there are a few things to keep in mind when driving on highways, you may also have to learn the rules of the road, where to find affordable parking, and the major links to Manhattan or the other boroughs.

 No matter how skilled a motorist you are, it’s a good idea to stick to the basics of driving safely.